halitanildonmez/text-to-sql/README.md

 # Text-to-SQL

+A local AI-powered Streamlit app that converts plain-English questions into SQL queries, runs them against a DuckDB database, and automatically generates charts from the results — all using a local LLM with no API keys required.

 ![Demo with charts](demo3.gif)

 ![Demo with error handling](demo4.gif)

-A local AI-powered Streamlit app that converts questions into SQL queries and runs them against a DuckDB database.
-Visualizes the results with plotly by getting the resulting dataframe and feeding it to an LLM agent.

 ---